The Lake Manyara Serena has large public areas with eye-catching design.

 Notes: Children under their parent’s supervision can use the infinity swimming pool.
-Activities can be organized for children, typically costing about £8 per child, and lasting roughly 90 minutes.
-For example, children can be walked around the lodge, play games, make field guides and plant trees.
+Activities can be organized for children, typically costing about £8/US$12 per child, and lasting roughly 90 minutes.
+For example, children can be walked around the lodge, play games and plant trees.
 The suggested departure time is either 7.30am or 4.30pm.
 The cost includes field guide materials.

 Power supply: Mains Electricity